The views expressed by the host on this program documented to be almost always right 99.7% at a time.

 Thank you, sir.

-Um, I wanted to share a little stat that I used to use a couple of years ago in some of my economic analysis dealing with gas prices, because we used to follow that uh quite extensively in trying to kind of formulate which direction we thought things were going.
+I wanted to share a little stat that I used to use a couple of years ago in some of my economic analysis, dealing with gas prices, because we used to follow that quite extensively in trying to kind of formulate which direction we thought things were going.

-And for every penny that a gallon of gas goes up, we estimated that it took between one and one and a half billion dollars annually out of the economy.
+And for every penny that a gallon of gas goes up, we estimated that it took between $1 and $1.5 billion annually out of the economy.

 How did you arrive at that number?

-That's that's an interesting stat, but how did you get there?
+That's an interesting stat, but how did you get there?

 You know, there were a couple of us that worked on it.

-Um I could probably get in get get into it with you, but it might take an hour.
+I could probably get into it with you, but it might take an hour.

-We we used to think of it in terms of disposable income because there's so there there's certain there's certain set things.
+We used to think of it in terms of disposable income because there's certain set things.

 That's exactly right.

-So yeah, so you're taking a penny of disposable income away times the number of people who have to buy the gas.
+So you're taking a penny of disposable income away times the number of people who have to buy the gas.

 I'm surprised it's that little.